ravikp7/reservation-calendar/README.md

 - Feature to show the list of tennants outside for readability.

 Sky's the limit.
 The more you do the better we perceive your candidacy.

-Also if you don't know AngularJS I will be keeping that in mind as I'm evaluating your submission.

 Submission
 ----------